devobsessed/doqs-generators/README.md

 See the [Yeoman docs](https://yeoman.io/learning/) for more info on how to build generators.

-# General steps fpr using the generators in this repo
+# General steps for using the generators in this repo

 This repo contains multiple NPM packages.
 None of them have been published to a repository.
-To use then, you will have to `npm link` them to make them globally avaible to the `yo` tool.
+To use then, you will have to `npm link` them to make them globally available to the `yo` tool.
 Below are the steps to link all these packages and an example of how to use them.

     # make the individual generators avaible to npm locally